curvefi/metaregistry/README.md

 #### `MetaRegistry.is_meta`

-Metapools are pools that pair a coin to a base pool comprising of multiple coins.
+Meta-pools are pools that pair a coin to a base pool comprising multiple coins.

-An example is the [`LUSD-3CRV`](https://etherscan.io/address/0xed279fdd11ca84beef15af5d39bb4d4bee23f0ca) pool which pairs [Liquity's](https://www.liquity.org/) [`LUSD`](https://etherscan.io/address/0x5f98805a4e8be255a32880fdec7f6728c6568ba0) against [`3CRV`](https://etherscan.io/address/0x6c3f90f043a72fa612cbac8115ee7e52bde6e490), where `3CRV` is a liquidity pool token that represents a share of a pool containing `DAI`, `USDC` and `USDT`:
+An example is the [`LUSD-3CRV`](https://etherscan.io/address/0xed279fdd11ca84beef15af5d39bb4d4bee23f0ca) pool which pairs [Liquidity's](https://www.liquity.org/) [`LUSD`](https://etherscan.io/address/0x5f98805a4e8be255a32880fdec7f6728c6568ba0) against [`3CRV`](https://etherscan.io/address/0x6c3f90f043a72fa612cbac8115ee7e52bde6e490), where `3CRV` is a liquidity pool token that represents a share of a pool containing `DAI`, `USDC` and `USDT`:

 ```
 In [1]: metaregistry.is_meta("0xed279fdd11ca84beef15af5d39bb4d4bee23f0ca")